methodho/archive-stream/README.md

 # Archive Stream

-This library integrate Java Stream API  with apache-compress.
-Read on to see if it's right for you.
+This library integrate apache-compress into Java Stream API.
+Read on to see if it's right for you

 ## Usage